chrissimpkins/Crunch/README.md

 ## About

-Crunch is a tool for PNG image file optimization on OS X.  It uses a selectively lossy optimization approach with embedded versions of the pngquant and zopflipng PNG optimization tools.
+Crunch is an OS X tool for PNG image file optimization.
+It uses a selectively lossy optimization approach with embedded versions of the pngquant and zopflipng PNG optimization tools.
 This leads to a significant file size gain at the expense of longer file optimization processing times and relatively modest decrease in image quality (see example images below).

 Mean percent original file size for the 21 files included in Cédric Louvrier's [PNG Test Corpus files](http://css-ig.net/images/png-test-corpus.zip) vs. other commonly used PNG optimization applications are: